sendgrid/docs/content/docs/ui/sending-email/email-testing.md

 ## Email Testing credits and pricing

 The number of Email Testing credits available to you depends on your Marketing Campaigns or Email API plan.
 For more information on email plans, see our [pricing page](https://sendgrid.com/pricing/).
-Email Testing credits can be used for both Inbox Rendering Tests and Spam Tests and all Email Testing credits (whether part of your plan or purchased as part of an add-on package) expire at the end of each month.
+Email Testing credits can be used for both Inbox Rendering Tests and Spam Tests, and all Email Testing credits (whether part of your plan or purchased as part of an add-on package) expire at the end of each month.

 ## Purchasing additional credits